kennalewi/kennalewi.github.io/projects/1_alexa.markdown

 layout: project
 title: "Songs from Amazon Alexa (2024)"
 homepage: true
-materials: "Lyrics and Song generated using Suno.AI trained on data from Google News results of "Data collection by smart devices", Images generated through Midjourney using ChatGPT, partially processed in Adobe Photoshop."
+materials: "Lyrics and Song generated using Suno.AI trained on data from Google News results of 'Data collection by smart devices'.
+Images generated through MidJourney using ChatGPT, partially processed in Adobe Photoshop."
 permalink: /projects/alexa
 ---